microsoft/font-tools/EgyptianOpenType/eot.md

 | ⸤ | U+2E24 | BOTTOM LEFT HALF BRACKET |
 | ⸥ | U+2E25 | BOTTOM RIGHT HALF BRACKET |

+#### Directional controls and joiners
-- **Directional controls and joiners** — when right-to-left layout support is planned, fonts should include glyphs for the directional controls and joiners:
+when right-to-left layout support is planned, fonts should include glyphs for the directional controls and joiners:

 | Code point | Description |
 | ---------- | ----------- |